Wimal Kumara de Costa: Mime art

 Costa is highlighted as the pioneer of Sri Lankan mime art.
 His most notable miming acts are Pemwathaa, Chaaya Roopa Shilpiya, Charlie Chaplin, Inimaga, Magiyek and Adare Wedana.
 These acts were made by dramatists like Gamini Haththotuwegama, Dharmasena Pathiraja, Sarath Kallepotha and Bandula Vithanage.

 Gaining Popularity

-His critically acclaimed performances in these films led to him becoming a much sought after actor for character roles by other art directors.
-Sunil Ariyaratne too used him as a whiskey seller in Sarungale (1979) among other roles.
-Gamini Fonseka featured him in most of his directorial work such as Sagarayek Meda (1981).
+His critically acclaimed performances in these films led to him becoming a much sought-after actor for character roles by other art directors.
+Sunil Ariyaratne also used him as a whiskey seller in Sarungale (1979), among other roles.
+Gamini Fonseka featured him in most of his directorial work, such as Sagarayek Meda (1981).

-In the 1980s, de Costa began to take lighter roles which he had occasionally done in the 1970s to a much smaller extent.
+In the 1980s, de Costa began to take lighter roles, which he had occasionally done in the 1970s to a much smaller extent.
 This would be the period he began to get lead roles in such films as Silva and Jivithayen Jivithayak.

-From the 1990s on he had done mainly small comedic roles in B-movies.
+From the 1990s on, he had done mainly small comedic roles in B-movies.

 Death

-De Costa attended Colombo South General (Teaching) Hospital on 19 November 2016, where he died next day by intense respiratory difficulties.
+De Costa attended Colombo South General (Teaching) Hospital on 19 November 2016, where he died the next day due to intense respiratory difficulties.